 The podcasts expand on the stories and information presented on the story map.
-The series includes ten approximately 30-minute bilingua episodes – an introductory episode and one focussing on each of the project’s wards: Ynysbwl; Rhigos; Plymouth; Bedlinog; Vaynor; Treharris; Maerdy; Merthyr Vale; and, Cyfarthfa.
+The series includes ten approximately 30-minute bilingual episodes – an introductory episode and one focussing on each of the project’s wards: Ynysybwl; Rhigos; Plymouth; Bedlinog; Vaynor; Treharris; Maerdy; Merthyr Vale; and, Cyfarthfa.

 Several themes which have featured throughout the project are also explored – these include: local culture; changing landscapes; language; geography; industrial development and heritage; and, history.

 The podcasts can be found on all major platforms, including Spotify https://spoti.fi/2Y0R19K, Apple Podcasts and Google podcast by searching for #CulturalConnections.

 Two webinars have also been produced targeted at teachers: one for primary; and, one for secondary age groups.
 These introduce the project and its cross-curricula relevance, introducing a range of opportunities to use the project during lessons – these will be shared with schools and are available by searching for #CulturalConnections on YouTube.

 #CulturalConnections has been commissioned by Rural Action Cwm Taf - the Rural Development Programme in Merthyr Tydfil and Rhondda Cynon Taf - and funded by the European Union’s LEADER programme.

 It is part of the Wales Rural Development Plan 2014-2020 which is funded by the European Union fund for Rural development and Welsh Government.